Vasil1001/BugProjectManagement/README.md

 <!-- general-info -->
 ## General Info
-- This project part of the Object Oriented Programming module at University of Westminster.
+- This project is a personal task to learn Spring Boot and REST APIs in Java.
 - The target learning outcomes are:
-    - Learn Java Basics by practicing with objects and arrays, as well as JavaFX gui.
+    - Spring Boot
+    - MySQL
+    - Rest API

 <!-- setup -->
 ## Setup